premail/premail/README.md

 directory name of your design.
 Using the example above with a design named "postmodern", you'd run `gulp watch -d postmodern`.

-This will watch for any changes in any `index.mjml` files (including any partials referenced with `<mj-include>`), and re-render the `index.html` file in unminified form in the `dist` subdirectory of your design.
+This will watch for any changes in any `index.tpl` files (including any partials referenced with `<mj-include>`), and re-render the `index.html` file in unminified form in the `dist` subdirectory of your design.
 You can leave a web browser open to this page.